Food Shelf

 Individuals and families turning to the Fruit of the Vine Food Shelf often come in crisis and stay to build stability.
 Sudden issues like job or transportation loss or medical crises cause food and/or housing insecurity, which all weaken the stability of a household.

 The Fruit of the Vine Food Shelf offers basic needs support, and crisis and resource assistance.
 These services are designed to relieve immediate stress for low-income neighbors while also helping them build a more stable foundation for their future.
-Services are provided form our East Saint Paul location, and our Burnsville location is now closed.
+Services are provided form our East Saint Paul location.

 Details on our Fruit of the Vine Food Shelf can be found below.